ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### EVENT_TIME

-This displays when the trigger is fired.
+This displays the time point that the trigger fires.

 - 1: BEFORE
 - 2: AFTER